rlunar/valkey-php/docs/content/server.md

 * total_commands_processed
 * role

-You can pass a variety of options to INFO ([per the Redis documentation](http://redis.io/commands/info)), which will modify what is returned.
+You can pass a variety of options to INFO ([per the Valkey documentation](http://redis.io/commands/info)), which will modify what is returned.

 ##### *Parameters*